BennyEisner/test-results/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Resolving GitHub OAuth2 Authentication
+## Current Focus: Authentication System Fully Resolved

-The primary focus has been on debugging and resolving a series of issues that prevented the GitHub OAuth2 authentication from functioning correctly.
-The work involved a multi-step diagnostic process to identify and fix several distinct problems in the authentication flow.
+The GitHub OAuth2 authentication system is now fully functional after resolving a complex series of issues.
+The authentication flow works end-to-end, from OAuth callback through session management to protected route access.

-## Summary of Fixes
+## Summary of All Fixes

-The authentication system was plagued by several issues that were resolved sequentially:
+The authentication system required multiple sequential fixes to resolve all issues:

 1.  **Session Management Conflict**: The initial "you must select a provider" error was caused by a conflicting Goth initialization.
 The `main.go` file correctly configured a `CookieStore`, but this was being overwritten in `container.go` by a misconfigured `FilesystemStore`.
 The fix involved centralizing all Goth and session store configuration into `main.go` and removing the conflicting code from `container.go`.

 2.  **Provider Name Extraction**: After fixing the session, a new issue arose where the provider name was not being correctly extracted from the request URL.
 This was resolved by implementing a custom `gothic.GetProviderName` function in `main.go` that manually and reliably parses the provider from the URL path.

-3.  **Incorrect Client Credentials**: The final and most critical issue was an `incorrect_client_credentials` error from the GitHub API.
-Through diagnostic logging, it was discovered that the application was using the wrong environment variable names for the GitHub credentials.
-    - The code was looking for `GITHUB_KEY` and `GITHUB_SECRET`.
-    - The correct variables, as defined in the user's `.env` file, were `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.
+3.  **Incorrect Client Credentials**: An `incorrect_client_credentials` error from the GitHub API was resolved by fixing environment variable names.
+The code was looking for `GITHUB_KEY` and `GITHUB_SECRET`, but the correct variables were `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

-4.  **Final Correction**: The code in `main.go` was updated to load the correct `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.
-The `.env.example` file was also updated to reflect this change, ensuring future consistency.
+4.  **CORS Configuration**: The backend's CORS middleware was misconfigured, preventing the frontend from successfully making authenticated requests.
+This was fixed by making the CORS middleware accept the frontend URL as a parameter.

+5.  **Context Key Mismatch**: The final issue was a subtle bug where the `GetCurrentUser` handler was receiving a nil `auth_context` despite successful session validation.
+The problem was that the middleware used a private `authContextKey` type to store the context, but the handler was using a string literal to retrieve it.
+This was fixed by updating the handler to use the `middleware.GetAuthContext(r)` function instead of direct context value lookup.

+## Current State

+- **Authentication Flow**: Fully functional end-to-end
+- **Session Management**: Working correctly with proper cookie handling
+- **Protected Routes**: Successfully enforcing authentication requirements
+- **Dashboard Access**: Users can now access dashboard content after login
+- **API Integration**: Frontend can successfully communicate with protected backend endpoints

 ## Next Steps

-With the authentication code now fully corrected, the immediate next steps are:
-1.  **User Configuration**: The user must ensure their local `.env` file is correctly populated with the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values from their GitHub OAuth application.
-2.  **Verification**: Restart the Docker containers and perform an end-to-end test of the login flow to confirm that authentication is now working as expected.
-3.  **Future Work**: Once authentication is verified, development can proceed with other planned features, such as implementing user roles and improving error handling.
+With authentication fully resolved, development can now focus on:
+1.  **Feature Development**: Implementing additional dashboard features and functionality
+2.  **User Experience**: Improving error handling and user feedback
+3.  **Security Enhancements**: Adding rate limiting, audit logs, and user roles
+4.  **Testing**: Comprehensive testing of the authentication system under various scenarios